Private Information Retrieval Over Gaussian MAC: System Model and Problem Statement

 The seminal work of Erez and Zamir \cite{erez2004achieving} showed that using lattice encoding and decoding, the full capacity of the point to point AWGN channel is achievable.
-Following this work, several papers, e.g., \cite{erez2005capacity, nazer2007computation, nam2008capacity, wilson2010joint, nazer2011compute, hong2013compute, zhan2014integer, ordentlich2014approximate, shmuel2017necessity, shmuel2018asymptotically, lim2018joint}, considered different channel models with Gaussian noise, all using lattice codes and their structural properties.
-The most prominent property is the fact that every linear combination of codewords is a codeword itself\footnote{Note that this property is true for every linear code and lattice codes are also a linear code.}.
-We now provide a brief background on lattice codes.
+Following this work, several papers, e.g., \cite{erez2005capacity, nazer2007computation, nam2008capacity, wilson2010joint, nazer2011compute, hong2013compute, zhan2014integer, ordentlich2014approximate, lim2018joint, shmuel2020compute}, considered different channel models with Gaussian noise, all using lattice codes and their structural properties.
+The most prominent property is the fact that every linear combination of codewords is a codeword itself\footnote{This property is inherited from linear codes in general.}.
+We now provide a brief background on lattice codes, which will be useful in the remainder of this paper